-Simple macro to show the possiblity to recreate source files for legacy objects stored in ROOT data files from older versions of the framework.
-Can be used when the corresponding dynamic library for that particular version is not accessible anymore.
-It is not possible to add the methods of the objects and it is therefore not easily possible to reconstruct the stored history (when available).
+Simple macro to show the possibility to recreate source files for legacy objects stored in ROOT data files from older versions of the framework.
+Can be used if the corresponding dynamic library for that particular version is not accessible anymore.
+It is however not possible to recreate methods of the objects and it is therefore not easily possible to reconstruct the stored history.